StackVista/stackstate-docs/use/stackstate-ui/perspectives/traces-perspective.md

 2. A Java Application
 3. A SQL Database

-By installing our agent and its integrations to gather traces from these technologies, StackState will receive traces that traverse these components.
+By installing our Agent and its integrations to gather traces from these technologies, StackState will receive traces that traverse these components.
 At ingestion time, StackState stores both the spans for each component in the list above and the topology that can be extracted from these traces \(components and relations\).

 * Each component relates to a span
 * Each trace relates to a list of spans \(or components\) that are traversed to complete the requests executed in your IT infrastructure.